 Participants are required to design and manufacture a miniature (10¼” gauge) railway locomotive in accordance with a set of strict rules and a detailed technical specification.
-The designed locomotive will be tested live at the competition weekend, which takes place from 29 June to 2 July 2017 at Stapleford Miniature Railway in Leicestershire, to crown several categories of winners and an overall Railway Challenge champion.
+The locomotives will be tested live at the competition weekend, which takes place from 29 June to 2 July 2017 at Stapleford Miniature Railway in Leicestershire, where several categories of winners and an overall Railway Challenge champion will be crowned.

 For the purpose of the Railway Challenge competition, teams are to assume that they work for a design consultancy producing a design proposal and a prototype for a small locomotive for a large corporation.
 They will design and manufacture the prototype of this locomotive and then test this against prototypes manufactured by the other teams.

 The competition will challenge participating teams on several different aspects:

 - Business Case

 For full details download the Railway Challenge Rules and Technical Specification.